 If you’re going to take this tack when trying to earn high-quality links, then you should always remember to avoid doing any kind of hard sell when pushing for replacing a specific broken link.
 You might better your chances of getting a positive response if you just write an email that’s honest and straightforward.
 Some even go to the extent of recommending links from other websites to show they aren’t greedy for link juice, but just want to lend a helping hand.

 As I mentioned earlier, broken link prospecting can be tedious.
 However, there are now tools called backlink explorers that should make your search for broken links easier.
-If you’re serious about getting quality links through broken links, you must have Ahrefs, Raven, Majestic, Cognitive SEO, Open Site, or other backlink explorers in your arsenal.
+If you’re serious about getting quality links through broken links, you must have tools like Ahrefs, Raven, Majestic, Cognitive SEO, Open Site, or other backlink explorers in your arsenal.

 2. Guest posting